ephemer

 • Two contributions from the field of artistic research

-We are seeking a co-editor for this inaugural issue who will work closely with the editorial team in shaping the volume and identifying suitable contributors.
+We are seeking a co-editor for this issue who will work closely with the editorial team in shaping the volume and identifying suitable contributors.
 Applicants should submit the following documents:

-• An abstract (2,000 words) outlining their vision for the issue “On Theater Manifestos,” including key thematic and methodological considerations.
+• An abstract (2,000 words) outlining their vision for the issue On Strike, including key thematic and methodological considerations.

 • A brief CV, including a list of the applicant’s four most recent publications (preferably peer-reviewed), a record of the last five academic presentations given, and the applicant’s current academic position.